-- 1. Coliform: Presence reported as a monthly average.
+- 1. Coliform: Presence reported as highest month.
 No more than 5% of samples in a month shall be coliform positive. - 2.
-Values are the highest locational average of four different locations in the distribution system and the range of individual values at all four locations. - 3.
-Fluoride: Value is the highest reported compliance sample for the year.
-The optimum dosage is 0.7 ppm. - Lead and Copper: Samples taken every three years.
-The last set of samples was taken in 2015.
-Values are a 90th percentile value of samples taken from 30 sites across the distribution system. - 5.
+TTHM & HAA5: Values are the highest locational average of four different locations in the distribution system and the range of individual values at all four locations. - 3.
+Fluoride: Range of values at the beginning of the distribution system.
+The optimum dosage is 0.7 ppm. - 4.
+Lead and Copper: Samples taken every three years.
+The last set of samples was taken in 2018.
+Values are a 90th% value of samples taken from 30 sites across the distribution system. - 5.
 Chlorine: Values are the average and the range of all values taken entering the distribution system. - 6.
-Turbidity: Values are the average and the range of all values taken after filtration. - 7.
+Turbidity: Annual average and max value. - 7.
 Radium: Results for radionuclides are from the 2011 samples.
 Regulations require radionuclide monitoring once every nine years.